 Twining Structures

-Jessica twines several different style of open-twine structures including plain, alternate-pair, diverted warp, transposed crossed diverted warps, transposed interlinked warps, and double-faced crossed-warp.
-She also makes “stripped” twined textiles, either vertically in the warp (not pictured), or creating horizontal bands by grouping rows of wefts.
-The following are pictures of her work… all these twining structures based on pre-Columbian textile evidence.
+Jessica twines several different style of open-twine structures including plain, alternate-pair, diverted warp, transposed crossed diverted warps, transposed interlinked warps, and double-faced crossed-warps.
+The following are pictures of her work based on preColumbian and post Historic examples/evidence...

 |